yeahrb/yeah/example/README.md

 Finally, visit [http://localhost:1234](http://localhost:1234) to run the game in your web browser.

-Note: graphical output is in the works.
+Note: graphical output in the game framework is in the works.